The Cybersecurity Maturity Model Certification references “FCI”. What is this abbreviation?

 Does this mean that different scopes of information systems are audited at level 1, 2, 3, 4, and 5?

-I haven’t seen official guidance, but it makes sense.
+I haven’t seen official guidance about multiple audits of the same organization, but it makes sense.
 Here is an example of what I think could happen.

 Example Contractor has four DOD contracts.
 Two contracts have no CUI, but they do include FCI.
 One contract has CUI for facilities maintenance and is assessed level 3.
 The last contract has CUI for weapons systems and is assessed level 4.